 If you do not want to end your pregnancy but don’t want or feel ready to parent your child, you can choose to place your child for adoption.
 If you are considering placing a child for adoption, you can get more information on the process and what to expect from the Child Welfare Information Gateway .

 Having a child when you’re young yourself is a really tough, but not impossible, choice.
 First ask yourself if you have the support system you’ll need.
 What kind of support would the father be able to provide?
 Ever hear the saying “it takes a village to raise a child”?
 Well there is a lot of truth to that.
 You will need a lot of help.
-See MTV’s series Pregnant and 16 to get an idea of what it’s like or read stories written by teen parents about their experiences at Sex, etc.
+Listen to teens talk about teen parenthood to get an idea of what it’s like or read stories written by teen parents about their experiences at Sex, etc.